peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the object is a type not specially handled above, this method checks the  <i>obj</i>
  parameter for eligible getters as follows:

  * (*) In the .NET version, eligible getters are the public, nonstatic getters of read/write properties (and also those of read-only properties in the case of a compiler-generated type).
-If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored.
+Eligible getters also include public, nonstatic, non-  `readonly`  fields.
+If a class has two properties and/or fields of the form "X" and "IsX", where "X" is any name, or has multiple properties and/or fields with the same name, those properties and fields are ignored.

  * (*) In the Java version, eligible getters are public, nonstatic methods starting with "get" or "is" (either word followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9"), that take no parameters and do not return void, except that methods named "getClass" are not eligible getters.
-If a class has two otherwise eligible getters of the form "isX" and "getX", where "X" is the same in both, or two such getters with the same name but different return type, they are not eligible getters.
+In addition, public, nonstatic, nonfinal fields are also eligible getters.
+If a class has two otherwise eligible getters (methods and/or fields) of the form "isX" and "getX", where "X" is the same in both, or two such getters with the same name but different return type, they are not eligible getters.

  * Then, the method returns a CBOR map with each eligible getter's name or property name as each key, and with the corresponding value returned by that getter as that key's value.
 Before adding a key-value pair to the map, the key's name is adjusted according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md) documentation.
 Note that for security reasons, certain types are not supported even if they contain eligible getters.

 <b>REMARK:</b>.NET enumeration (  `Enum`  ) constants could also have been converted to text strings with  `ToString()` , but that method will return multiple names if the given Enum object is a combination of Enum objects (e.g. if the object is  `FileAccess.Read | FileAccess.Write`  ).
 More generally, if Enums are converted to text strings, constants from Enum types with the  `Flags`  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.

-REMARK: A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
-It is also hoped that the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java.

 <b>Parameters:</b>